rue/code-guidelines/README.md

 code-guidelines
 ===============

-Coding guidelines for different languages used by the organization
+Multiple coding guidelines for evey language we use within the organization.